 - By Jeanne Rose, 1999 (softcover, 251 pages)

-In this comprehensive guide, Jeanne Rose profiles 375 essential oils and hydrosols commonly used in aromatherapy according to their plant families, chemical components, actions, and uses.
-As a well-known herbalist and aromatherapist, Jeanne Rose adds historical lore from Chinese alchemy and botany as well as western botanical sources.
+In her comprehensive guide 375 Essential Oils and Hydrosols, author Jeanne Rose profiles 375 essential oils and hydrosols commonly used in aromatherapy according to their plant families, chemical components, actions, and uses.
+As a well-known herbalist and aromatherapist, Jeanne Rose adds historical lore from Chinese alchemy and horticulture and includes western botanical foundations in her writing.

 - By Kurt Schnaubelt, 1998 (softcover, 138 pages)

-Advanced Aromatherapy draws on broad-based research to demonstrate how essential oils interact with the different systems of the body and how they affect emotional states as well as physical ones.
-Students of aromatherapy wishing to take their practice to the next level will find that much of the guesswork used in developing formulas is no longer necessary.
-Professional aromatherapists will find that Advanced Aromatherapy turns the art of healing with essential oils into good medicine for the next century.
+Author Kurt Schnaubelt draws on broad-based research to demonstrate how essential oils interact with the different systems of the body and how they affect emotional and physical states.
+Students and professionals of aromatherapy alike will find that Advanced Aromatherapy turns the art of working with essential oils into useful tool for all.

 - By Kathi Keville and Mindy Green, 2009 (softcover, 246 pages)

-In this encyclopedic guide to the most fragrant of healing arts, master aromatherapists Kathi Keville and Mindy Green draw on their extensive expertise with botanical therapies to provide a one-stop resource for students and practitioners.
-This thoroughly revised and expanded edition includes sections on the history and theory of aromatherapy, from ancient uses to modern day perfumes as well as updated herbal listings and resources for making your own formulations.
-Instructions for extracting and blending essential oils at home and new sections on Ayurvedic aromatherapy, environmental sustainability, and massage therapy techniques are also included.
-From cosmetics and perfumes to therapeutics for balancing body, mind, and spirit, Aromatherapy will help you harness the healing power of plants.
+Aromatherapy: A Complete Guide is a valuable almanac of information on aromatherapy and essential oils.
+Authors Kathi Keville and Mindy Green draw on their extensive expertise with botanical applications to provide a one-stop resource for students and practitioners.
+This thoroughly revised and expanded edition includes sections on the history and theory of aromatherapy, as well as updated herbal listings and resources.
+From cosmetics and fragrances to balancing body, mind, and spirit, this book will help you harness the healing power of plants.

 - By Demetria Clark, 2015 (softcover, 183 pages)

-This comprehensive sourcebook explains how essential oils and herbal remedies can provide natural, alternative solutions to the myriad health care needs that arise during pregnancy, birth, and postpartum.
-Experienced aromatherapist Demetria Clark guides you through exploring the safe, gentle, and effective formulas specific to this transformative time in a woman’s life.
+Aromatherapy and Herbal Remedies for Pregnancy carefully outlines how essential oils and herbal remedies can provide alternative solutions to the myriad of health care needs that arise during pregnancy, birth, and postpartum.
+Let experienced aromatherapist and author Demetria Clark guide you through exploring the safe and gentle formulas specific to this transformative time in a woman’s life.